m-moya/CleaningDataProject/README.md

 The variable was renamed to "Subject" and joined to the XY data as the 68th column.

 The data in the inertial folders was not used as this data would have been filtered out above.

+The combined X,Y and Subject data then generated into a tidy data data frame that meets the principles of tidy data per "Tidy data and the Assignment" discussion in the forums.
+This is subsequently transformed and saved to a tidyData2 after summarizing the tidyData by calculating the means by Subject and Activity and saving the file to a text file with the write.file function with row.names=FALSE.

+The tidyData2 file can be read into R with the read.file("tidyData2.txt", headers=TRUE) function.